This is most recent syllabus. Your final syllabus will be given during your first day of class

 - Il periodo ipotetico della realtà, della possibilità, e della impossibilità

-Throughout the semester, students will participate in cultural activities, including interviews with Italian university students and trips to the local markets, bars and museums, to acquire an understanding and appreciation for contemporary culture as expressed in the local community.
-Students will be asked to reflect and comment upon these experiences, as a way to compare the new culture to that of their home country, in the form of short essays and in-class discussions.
+Throughout the semester, you will participate in cultural activities, including interviews with Italian university students and trips to the local markets, bars, and museums, to acquire an understanding and appreciation for contemporary culture as expressed in the local community.
+You will be asked to reflect and comment upon these experiences, as a way to compare the new culture to that of your home country, in the form of short essays and in-class discussions.

 - One week of intensive language instruction (20 contact hours)

 - 12 regularly scheduled weeks in which the class meets 4 hours per week

 - Final week of special academic exercises and the final exam.